The teenagers getting plastic bags banned in Bali

 100,000 signatures

-That was the start of an incredible journey that has taken the sister around the world, including to London where they delivered a TED talk and New York where they made an appearance at the United Nations.
+That was the start of an incredible journey that has taken the sisters around the world, including to London where they delivered a TED talk and New York where they made an appearance at the United Nations.

 In their TED talk, they sisters noted that only 5 per cent of plastic bags get recycled in Bali, but the island produces 680 cubic meters of plastic garbage a day -- the equivalent of a 14-story building.